CEC and Research

 RESEARCH INTO PRACTICE

-Providing up to date and accurate support for schools requires keeping abreast of research in the field of language acquisition, language teaching, and teacher development.
+We keep abreast of research in the field of language acquisition, language teaching, and teacher development.
 It is also important to continue to engage in research, and to find opportunities to build partnerships between research and schools.

 Cultural and Linguistic Innovation in Schools: The Languages Challenge